hagnernils/ldgv/article.md

 - Write tests for the interpreter or give it a denotional semantics (would probably be a lot of work)
 - Catch a division by 0
 - Print out nicer error messages with line numbers
+- Idiomatic Haskell Error handling (e.g. use the WriterT for error messages)
 - Implement the Access Points and Channels over sockets etc to show real-world practicality using the interpreter over multiple machines
 - Allow for sending of channels <!--(TODO look in LDST)-->
-- Implement basic Datatypes such as Strings, Vectors of Types etc As proposed in the paper:
+- Implement basic Datatypes such as Strings, Vectors of Types etc

+As proposed in the paper:
-- recursion and recursive datatypes through recursive types
+- Recursion and recursive datatypes through recursive types
 - Coinductive subtyping for the recursor <!--S.18 Gay and Hole-->

 ## Personal Notes
 This project exposed me to a lot of Haskell and Functional (Reactive) Programming concepts, which was quite new for me, especially working with and debugging the monad transformer took me a long time.
 Nix and reflex were also daunting at first, but going over the project to write this made me remove and simplify a lot of code and lead to a much better understanding.
-The design of the interpreter and the frontend page can definitely be improved.
+The design of the interpreter and the frontend page can definitely be improved by learning more of the way Haskell is typically used.

 ## References
 - (1) Peter Thiemann and Vasco T. Vasconcelos.
 2019.
 Label-dependent session types.
 Proc.
 ACM Program.
 Lang.
 4, POPL, Article 67 (January 2020), 29 pages.
 DOI:https://doi.org/10.1145/3371135